Tung-I/Dual-awareness-Attention-for-Few-shot-Object-Detection/README.md

 $ ln -s [your-path-to]/coco coco
 ```

-3. However, the COCO dataset must be preprocessed to conform to the problem setting of FSOD.
+3. The COCO dataset must be preprocessed to conform to the problem setting of FSOD.
 At training, we must remove the labels of novel instances in each query image.
-For testing, we should fix the target category of each query image to ensure the results are reproducible.\
-Here we provide the preprocessed .json files of COCO for both training and testing.
-Users can process the COCO annotation by themselves as well.\
+For testing, we should fix the target category of each query image to ensure the results are reproducible.
+For your convenience, we provide the preprocessed .json files of COCO for both training and testing.
+Users can process the COCO annotation to construct customized datasets for their research purposes as well.
 * 60 base classes for training (https://drive.google.com/file/d/10mXvdpgSjFYML_9J-zMDLPuBYrSrG2ub/view?usp=sharing)
 * 20 novel classes for testing (https://drive.google.com/file/d/1FZJhC-Ob-IXTKf5heNeNAN00V8OUJXi2/view?usp=sharing)
-To use them, one can simply put the folder into COCO annotations.
+To use them, simply put the folder into *COCO annotations*.
 ```
 $ mv coco60_train [yout-path-to]/coco/annotations/coco60_train
 ```
 For those who want to apply customized annotations, please refer to lib/datasets/factory.py and lib/datasets/coco_split.py.

-4. At training, the support images we use are patches randomly cropped from other query images according to box annotations.
-At testing, however, we would like to ensure the results are reproducible, so we prepare a set of support images of 80 categories in advance, which is available [here](https://drive.google.com/file/d/1nl9-DEpBBJ5w6hxVdijY6hFxoQdz8aso/view?usp=sharing).\
+4. At training, the support images are image patches randomly cropped from other query images according to box annotations.
+At testing, to ensure the results are reproducible, a set of support images of 80 categories should be constructed in advance.
+The support image set we used is available [here](https://drive.google.com/file/d/1nl9-DEpBBJ5w6hxVdijY6hFxoQdz8aso/view?usp=sharing).
 To use them:
 ```
 Create the soft link of support imgs
 $ ln -s /your/path/to/supports supports
 ```
 5. Create the folder to save model weights
 ```
 $ mkdir models